LiamJCates/Programming-Notes/C++/CodeExamples/Interview/Questions/Constructors&Destructors.md

 Answer: 9
-The function 'cons()'is a special function called' constructor'.
+The function 'cons()'is a special function called 'constructor'.
 A constructor has the same name as the class and should be in public scope.
 It doesn't have any return type.
 It will be called every time when an object of the class is created at any scope.

 2. What will be the error thrown by the code?

-  #include<iostream>
+  #include <iostream>
   using namespace std;

   class cons {
     cons() { m = 9; }
   public: